corrode/corrode.github.io/content/blog/rust-option-handling-best-practices/index.md

 }
 ```

-Even with a trainer around, they are often too embarrassed to ask for help.
+In trainings, I noticed that people are often too embarrassed to ask for help.
 They think people are supposed to *"get this"* and they are the only ones who don't.

 This just defers the problem.
 The user of the function might hit a `panic` at runtime.
 That user might be their future self.

+`unwrap` is fine in many cases, but it shouldn't be the first intuition for dealing with unexpected situations.
+Especially when you're writing a library or a function that is part of a larger codebase, you should strive to handle
+such situations gracefully.
-I recommend avoiding `unwrap` in production code, as this sets a bad example:
+And in production code, it sets a bad example:
-one `unwrap` attracts another and the codebase becomes more fragile as you continue down this path. [^1]
+one `unwrap` attracts another and the codebase becomes more fragile as you continue down this path. [^2]

-[^1]: Sometimes, `unwrap()` can make code more readable by reducing noise, especially when the success case is overwhelmingly likely.
+[^2]: Sometimes, `unwrap()` can make code more readable by reducing noise, especially when the success case is overwhelmingly likely.
 It's okay to use `unwrap()` when you can prove that a failure is impossible or when a panic is actually the desired behavior for failures.
 Andrew Gallant [wrote an article on this](https://blog.burntsushi.net/unwrap/) where he goes into more detail.

-During trainings, this is where I pause for a moment and explain the error
-and that it is completely normal to stumble over this issue.
-It's a great point where we dig deeper to understand the root cause of the problem.

 Okay, I've kept you waiting long enough.
 Let's demystify this error message.